 - Protect the room: Keep the visit inside the rules the school, clinic, hospital, or facility approved, even if people want more time.

-Time limits matter because people rarely want to stop on the first good day.
+Time boundaries exist because no one wants to stop on a good day.
 They protect the animal from being overworked.
-They also protect the teen from a visit that keeps going after it has stopped helping.
+They also protect the participant from a visit that keeps going long after it has stopped helping.

 Aging, retirement, and backup options

-No animal can keep the same pace forever.
-Age, illness, and accumulated workload change what the animal can handle, and the routine has to change before the animal is forced to show you.
+No animal keeps the same pace forever.
+Age, illness, and accumulated workload change what the animal can handle.
+The routine has to adjust before the animal is forced to prove it cannot keep up.

 - Plan early: Decide what signs mean the animal needs fewer visits or full retirement.

-- Name the backup: Keep another option ready so the teen is not left without a calming step if the animal steps back.
+- Name the backup: Keep another option ready so the participant is not left without a calming step if the animal steps back.

-- Adjust the role: If direct contact becomes too much, move to shorter visits, quieter settings, or another kind of clinical or family help.
+- Adjust the role: If direct contact becomes too much, switch to shorter visits, quieter rooms, or a different form of therapy or family support.

-The best retirements are planned before the animal is exhausted.
-That protects the animal and keeps the teen from losing the only calming step all at once.
+The best retirements happen before the animal is exhausted.
+Planning ahead protects the animal and keeps the participant from losing a calming routine all at once.

 Structured support at Roots Renewal Ranch